 Hamster Kombat is a prime example of how traditional marketing tactics are losing effectiveness in the digital age.
 Tavia Wong, Chief Marketing Officer at Credbull, an Asian credit company, discussed in an interview with GamesBeat how web3 games like Hamster Kombat are offering marketing professionals valuable lessons.
 According to Wong, this trend represents the resurgence of viral games, particularly on platforms like Telegram, where other companies like PiP World, Bondex, Gamee, and Liithos are also experimenting with similar models.

 “When I first saw Hamster Kombat, I thought it was quite silly.
-It was going viral on Telegram and I thought it probably wasn’t going to go anywhere,” Wong said. ”But low and behold, the community has been growing really, really quickly.
+It was going viral on Telegram and I thought it probably wasn’t going to go anywhere,” Wong said. ”The community has been growing really, really quickly.
 It’s one of the most successful games on Telegram, where there’s a cute hamster that a lot of people can just tap away on.”

 The game’s primary mechanic is simple: players tap on a hamster avatar to generate in-game coins.
 Users play as CEOs of cryptocurrency exchanges, aiming to earn coins by upgrading their exchanges or referring friends.
 Despite its simplicity, Hamster Kombat has captivated a massive user base.
 The game's creators have announced plans to launch a token on The Open Network (TON), Telegram’s Layer-1 blockchain, which could further enhance its appeal in the crypto space.